le0kar0ub1/AirPlaneMode/README.md

 # Run

-*WARNING* the rules need root rights to mount the module.
+*WARNING*: the rules need root rights to mount the module.

 `make run`